Elevating storytelling across a global brand platform

 Brand Expression

-Bringing the Starbucks voice into digital form with typographic rhythm, authentic photography, and expressive layouts.
+I brought the Starbucks voice into digital form with typographic rhythm, authentic photography, and expressive layouts.
+The system balanced clarity with emotion—ensuring stories felt human while maintaining brand consistency.

 Editorial Clarity

-Establishing consistent hierarchies, spacing, and components to make long-form content easier to read and navigate.
+I established consistent hierarchies, spacing, and components to make long-form content easier to read and navigate.
+By standardizing modules like quote blocks and stat callouts, we gave editors structure without sacrificing creativity.

 Modularity and Seasonality

-Creating a system that flexes for both evergreen storytelling and seasonal campaigns like holiday promotions.
+Creating a system that flexes for both evergreen storytelling and seasonal campaigns like holiday promotions required careful constraint management, foresight, and a cross-functional collaboration model.

 The new system launched on about.starbucks.com with the Red Cup campaign as its first seasonal test.